Our Tile Manufacturing Process

 The patterns on our handmade cement tiles come from steel tile molds that we create ourselves.
 These molds are intricately constructed by hand, using generations-old techniques and modern materials.
 Each steel tile mold takes days to produce but lasts for decades at a time.

-Step 2: Color pigment preparation
+Step 2: Color Pigment Preparation

-These durable & strikingly vibrant pigments are accurately weighed, ground, and sieved before being sent to our tile making stations.
+The vibrant colors that make up our cement tiles are composed of high-quality iron oxide pigments.
+These durable and striking pigments are precisely weighed, ground, and sieved before being sent to our tile making stations.

 Step 3: Tile making

-Step 7: Quality inspection and packaging
+Step 7: Quality Inspection and Packaging

 After the tiles have been cured, they are washed and cleaned before being inspected for quality.
 Any cracks, chipping, discoloration, or erroneous production defects that do not pass our strict quality standards are separated and sent to our rejects stockpile.
 The tiles that pass are then either pre-waxed or pre-sealed before being packaged and released.

 Eco-Friendly Tile Manufacturing

 At Machuca Tile, we embrace the responsibility of eco-friendly and sustainable manufacturing.
 All of our handmade cement tiles are created using 100% natural materials, do not contain any lead, are non-flammable, are neither baked nor fired, and are 100% recyclable.